How large are the tax expenditures for retirement saving?

 Tax expenditures are revenue losses attributable to special exclusions, exemptions, deductions, credits, and other provisions in the tax code.
 The Congressional Joint Committee on Taxation (JCT) calculates the tax expenditure for retirement savings as the sum of the revenue loss attributable to the tax exclusion for current-year contributions and earnings on account balances, minus the revenue from taxation of current-year pension and individual retirement account distributions (table 1).

 The 2017 Tax Cuts and Jobs Act modestly reduced the cost of these tax expenditures by reducing individual income tax rates.
-Lower marginal tax rates reduce the cost of tax expenditures that take the form of exclusion and deductions because reducing taxable income provides smaller tax benefits at lower rates.
+Lower marginal tax rates reduce the cost of tax expenditures that take the form of exclusions and deductions because reducing taxable income provides smaller tax benefits at lower rates.

 Urban-Brookings Tax Policy Center.
+2020.
 “Tax Expenditures.”
-January 2020.
+Washington, DC.